mmacy/osrlib-dotnet/README.md

 ### Subscribe to battle events

-The `Encounter`, just like most of the top-level entities in OSRlib, exposes several events to help you update your game's UI when those events occur.
+The `Encounter`, like most top-level entities in OSRlib, exposes events to notify subscribers of actions it performs and actions performed on it.
+Subscribe to events like these and use them as triggers to update your game's user interface or perform other runtime actions.

 <!-- START SECTION_BATTLE_SETUP -->
 ```csharp